Skip to main content

 Unintentional Disclosures of Personally Identifiable Information on November 28 and December 7, 2022

-On November 28, 2022, while performing routine website updates, U.S. Immigration and Customs Enforcement unintentionally posted a document to ICE.gov that included names and other personally identifiable information (PII), along with immigration information, of approximately 6,000 noncitizens in ICE custody.
+On November 28, 2022, while performing routine website updates, U.S. Immigration and Customs Enforcement unintentionally posted a document to ICE.gov that included names and other personally identifiable information (PII), along with immigration information, of approximately 6,000 aliens in ICE custody.
 Upon notification, ICE took swift action to immediately rectify the error.
 The information was posted for approximately five hours before being removed.

 On December 7, 2022, the Department of Homeland Security notified ICE that during its routine communication with the government of Cuba related to removal flights, DHS unintentionally indicated that some of the 103 names of individuals previously provided for removal processing were part of the ICE PII disclosure that occurred on November 28.